|

 A: atmospheric pressure, in pounds per square inch (psi); 14.7 is approximately correct for sea

-level and 70° F. Click for a Table of amospheric pressure at higher elevations: Altitude vs. atmospheric pressure).
+level and 70° F. Click for a Table of amospheric pressure at higher elevations: ).
 Please

 note that RAD is preferred to actual pressure when calculating the effects of air conditions on tuning.